-Midwest battleground states tap candidates for midterm elections.
+Midwest battleground states tap candidates for midterm elections

 Both states have shown signs of drifting rightward in recent years.
 Trump was the first Republican presidential candidate to win Wisconsin in 32 years and he narrowly lost to Democrat Hillary Clinton in Minnesota.

 All 435 U.S. House members and one-third of the Senate are running for re-election in November.
-Democrats need to add a net total of two Senate seats to seize control of that chamber.
+Democrats need to add two Senate seats to seize control of that chamber.

-In the House, Democrats need to win 23 seats to assume control, which would derail or stall much of Trump’s policy agenda and increase congressional oversight and investigation of the administration.
+In the House, Democrats need to win 23 seats to take control, which would derail or stall much of Trump’s policy agenda and increase congressional oversight and investigation of the administration.

-Vukmir emerged victorious after a bitter primary fight with Kevin Nicholson, a U.S. Marine Corps veteran who was backed by conservatives such as Senator Ted Cruz of Texas and Steve Bannon, the former Trump political adviser, in which both candidates accused the other of a lack of fealty to Trump.
+Vukmir emerged victorious after a bitter primary fight with Kevin Nicholson, a U.S. Marine Corps veteran backed by conservatives such as Senator Ted Cruz of Texas and Steve Bannon, the former Trump political adviser, in which each candidate accused the other of a lack of fealty to Trump.

+“It’s now critical for our party to unify behind Leah so we can achieve our ultimate goal: defeating Tammy Baldwin,” U.S. House Speaker Paul Ryan said in a statement congratulating Vukmir.

 Charlie Sykes, a longtime Republican commentator in Wisconsin, said the bruising primary could help Baldwin keep her seat, a blow to Republicans who once saw her as a top target.